 The rules below must be applied to all ECDIS cursor Pick Reports.

 Full feature and attribute names should be displayed.
+If a language pack is installed then the feature and attribute names should use the translated names contained in the language pack according to user preference.

 Spot selected on chart pane should be marked by symbols from IEC 62288.